 “Piranhas” is often too caught in the current of its own cyclical death spiral to elevate Nicola above the archetype he’s meant to represent — which itself can be seen as a critique of a crimeland in which everyone is all too happy to play their parts — but perhaps it’s telling that the film’s most intriguing scene is also its most unexpected.
 The specifics are best left unspoiled, but it’s safe to say that Nicola takes a bizarre approach to his first hit; his resolve never wavers, but it’s almost as if he has to become a different person (divorced from his sense of self) in order to get the job done.
 It’s like he doesn’t want to recognize himself or be fully in touch with the reality of what he’s doing.
 Maybe he’s just using a costume to hide the fact that he’s a killer cliché.

 Whatever the case, and if only for a moment, Nicola is able to blur the line between the things he can’t see, and the things he just doesn’t want to see.
 It’s right back to business as usual after that, and “Piranhas” starts to scramble in the water as soon as it begins swimming towards its inevitable conclusion, but it’s hard to shake the feeling that the bigger Nicola’s gang becomes, the more they all just look like kids who are dressed up as killers because there are no other roles for them to play.

-Music Box Films will release “Piranhas” in theaters on August 2.
-The film is also screening as part of Film at Lincoln Center’s Open Roads series on June 12.
+Music Box Films will release “Piranhas” in theaters on Friday, August 2.
+The film also screened as part of Film at Lincoln Center’s Open Roads series.